OutSystems/docs-product/src/setup-infra-platform/setup/system-requirements.md

 ## Amazon EC2 considerations

 OutSystems can run on Amazon EC2 instances.
-Each instance must fulfill the following requirements:
+Each instance must fulfill one the following requirements:

+* The `Amazon EC2Launch` service must be running, available from Amazon EC2Launch v2 (starting with Platform Server 11.29.0)

-* The EC2Config service must be running
+* Or, the `EC2Config` service must be running

+For more information on how to enable `Amazon EC2Launch` service, refer to [Amazon EC2Launch v2 service documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2.html).

-For more information on how to enable this service, refer to [Amazon EC2Config service documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html).
+For more information on how to enable `EC2Config` service, refer to [Amazon EC2Config service documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2config-service.html).

 ## Amazon RDS considerations